Site icon Circuit Ideas for You

 Formula and Calculations:

-The following formula can be used to roughly compute the frequency (f) and duty cycle D in an astable multivibrator circuit that uses the 555 IC:
+This formula below can help to believe frequency (f) and duty cycle (D) for astable multivibrator using 555 IC:

 Frequency (f):